Why endometrial tissue appears outside the uterus is unknown.

 When endometriosis causes infertility and the woman wants to be able to become pregnant

-Often, misplaced endometrial tissue can be surgically removed, or if it cannot be removed, it can be destroyed during laparoscopy when the diagnosis is made.
-Sometimes electrocautery (a device that uses an electrical current to produce heat) or a laser is used to destroy or remove endometrial tissue during laparoscopy or abdominal surgery (involving an incision into the abdomen).
+Often, misplaced endometrial tissue can be removed or destroyed during laparoscopy when the diagnosis is made.
+Sometimes electrocautery (a device that uses an electrical current to produce heat) or a laser is used to destroy or remove endometrial tissue during laparoscopy.
+Sometimes abdominal surgery (involving an incision into the abdomen) is required to remove endometrial tissue.

 During surgery, doctors remove as much misplaced endometrial tissue as possible without damaging the ovaries.
 Thus, the woman's ability to have children may be preserved.
-Depending on the extent of the endometriosis, 40 to 70% of women who have surgery may become pregnant.
+Depending on the stage of the endometriosis, 40 to 70% of women who have surgery may become pregnant.
 If doctors cannot remove all of the tissue, women may be treated with a GnRH agonist.
 But whether this drug increases their chances of becoming pregnant is unclear.
-Some women who have endometriosis can become pregnant by using assisted reproductive techniques, such as in vitro fertilization.
+Some women who have endometriosis can become pregnant by using assisted reproductive techniques, such as in vitro fertilization In vitro (test tube) fertilization (IVF) Assisted reproductive technologies involve working with sperm and eggs or embryos in a laboratory (in vitro) with the goal of producing a pregnancy.
+(See also Overview of Infertility.)
+If treatment... read more .

 Surgical removal of misplaced endometrial tissue is only a temporary measure.
 After the tissue is removed, endometriosis recurs in most women unless they take drugs to suppress the ovaries or the ovaries are removed.

-Removal of both ovaries and the uterus (oophorectomy plus hysterectomy) is appropriate only when drugs do not relieve abdominal or pelvic pain in women who do not plan to become pregnant.
-Removal of the ovaries and uterus has the same effects as menopause because it, like menopause, results in decreased estrogen levels.
+Sometimes both ovaries must be removed, as well as the uterus.
+This procedure is called hysterectomy plus bilateral salpingo-oophorectomy.
+It has the same effects as menopause because it, like menopause Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
+For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more , results in decreased estrogen levels.
 Thus, women under 50 may be given estrogen to reduce the severity of the menopausal symptoms that occur after this surgery.
-However, to help prevent endometriosis from recurring, doctors usually recommend that women wait 3 to 6 months after surgery before starting estrogen.
 Most of these women are also given a progestin.
 The progestin is included to help prevent any remaining misplaced endometrial tissue from growing.
 A progestin alone can be given to women over 50 to reduce symptoms that persist after the ovaries are removed.